To contact or appoint Andrew Eastgate, call CEDR on +44 (0)207 536 6060 or email firstname.lastname@example.org

 Various probate disputes including several between family members, often with the family home being the main asset and perhaps occupied by one of the litigants as their home.
 Arguments relating to undue influence.

-Numerous warranty claims arising from sales of companies and businesses including disputes on completion accounts, restrictive covenants and claims for fraudulent misrepresentation as well as claims for breach of warranty.
+Numerous warranty claims arising from sales of companies and businesses with the disputes often extending to payment of deferred consideration, completion accounts, restrictive covenants and claims for fraudulent misrepresentation.

 Andrew’s style is straightforward.
 He manages a process which enables the parties to negotiate realistically with a view to achieving a position where they can make a decision.
 By far the majority of Andrew’s mediations result in settlement and Andrew manages the mediation with a view to ensuring that clients obtain value even if they decide not to settle.